steveafrost/charlotte-cookies/README.md

-# charlotte-cookies
+# Troop 76853 Cookie Sales

-> Webapp for tracking sales of girl scout cookies
+> Webapp for intake and tracking sales of girl scout cookies

 ## Build Setup